miguelmarco/sage-slurm/Readme.md

-In particular a Laurent polynomial ring where our HOMFLY polynomials will live (note that it wasn't defined with the `R.<a,z> = LaurentPolynomialRing(ZZ)` syntax, since we are running a `py` file, and hence there is no sage preparsing going on.
+In particular a Laurent polynomial ring where our HOMFLY polynomials will live (note that it wasn't defined with the `R.<a,z> = LaurentPolynomialRing(ZZ)` syntax, since we are running a `py` file, and hence there is no sage preparsing going on).
 Then we define a parser that will convert the test strings into polynomials in this ring.

 The next block is the main loop of the worker: